-When hosting webinars and meetings, we often lack emphasis and/or rhythm which impacts the end-goal of your presentation: passing a message.
+When hosting webinars and meetings, it's easy to lack emphasis and rhythm.
+This impacts the end-goal of your presentation: passing a message.

 Getting your audience hooked to your presentation while being as clear as possible can be harder online than in the real life.
 You will have to fight for their attention: after 30 min people's attention tends to drop.

-Here are three rules to enhance the form of your presentations:
+Here are three rules to enhance your presentations:

-In order to achieve that, you will have to experiment with your content and setup.
-Today we will share with you some tools we like to help you improve your webinar presentations.
+In order to achieve this, you will have to experiment with your content and setup.
+Today we will share with you some tools we like that can help you improve your webinar presentations.

 For: Mac OS only — $10